-A benefit to participating in a Summer farm share is that you get vegetables that you may have never tried.
-In my first CSA pick up two weeks ago we received rhubarb.
 I was afraid of rhubarb until I made these strawberry rhubarb oat crisp bars.
+A benefit of participating in a Summer farm share is that you get vegetables that you may have never tried.
+In one of my first CSA pick ups I received rhubarb, which I had never eaten before.

 [Tweet “Participating in a Summer CSA is a great way to try new vegetables.”]